 - Next-Generation Security: A proprietary bank-grade encryption chip with tailored firmware that meets BIP 32, 39, and 44 protocols to ensure that your private key is stored in the encryption chip at all times

 The hardware wallet goes all out on security, including a self-destruct mechanism that prevents side-channel attacks, web authentication to prevent supply chain attacks, elimination of all USB ports to prevent active attacks, and firmware upgrade via TF card, and multisig features for maximum security.
 Meanwhile, the mobile wallet offers the ability to stake POS wallets and collect income.
 It also offers a dApp browser, a built-in dApp store, and dApp SDK for developers.
 Cobo is a relatively new player on the market, but it appears to be one that’ll stay present there for a long time.

 Ledger Nano S (hardware)

 Ledger Nano S is one of the most popular wallet solutions on the market.
-The wallet is a hardware solution which can store your Bitcoin, Ethereum and many other altcoins.
+The wallet is a hardware solution that can store your Bitcoin, Ethereum, and many other altcoins.
 The wallet is the safest storing option for your cryptocurrency.
 The wallet has been a mainstay of the crypto community for a while now, with everyone from the average beginner to the experienced investor recommending it as one of the best storage solutions.

-Disclaimer: Third party wallets named above, while recommended by the VeChain project itself, aren’t officially related to the project; therefore, these solutions are technically a riskier way of storing your VET than using the VeChainThor wallet.
-Stay safe, practice caution and do your due diligence whichever storage solution you choose.
+Disclaimer: Third-party wallets named above, while recommended by the VeChain project itself, aren’t officially related to the project; therefore, these solutions are technically a riskier way of storing your VET than using the VeChainThor wallet.
+Stay safe, practice caution, and do your due diligence whichever storage solution you choose.